Louisville Public Media offers internships to college students, available in various departments throughout the year.

 The 89.3 WFPL Newsroom intern will spend the first part of the internship shadowing the News Director and staff reporters, observing interviews, writing copy, editing, and taping news stories.
 During the remainder of the internship you will directly assist with writing stories, gathering sound and interviews and working with staff on editing and producing news content.

 This internship requires a minimum of nine hours per week (in at least 3-hour blocks of time) for eight weeks.
-Hours are arranged for mutual convenience between the News Director and intern.
 This internship is for Junior and Senior college students only.
 A writing sample of no more than one page must be included with your application.
-Applications will be accepted on an ongoing basis.
-Email a resume and cover letter to apply.

-The Classical 90.5 Intern will work to promote Classical 90.5 by writing blog posts and articles for the website and social media.
+The 90.5 WUOL Classical Louisville Intern will work to promote WUOL by writing blog posts and articles for the website and social media.
 The intern will also learn how to organize and maintain the classical music library at Louisville Public Media.
 The intern will work independently to update the Music Master database and should think creatively about how to organize a music library.
 Download the full 90.5 WUOL Intern Job Description [pdf] for more details.

 Internships at Louisville Public Media are unpaid.
 Credit is available to students in an established internship program through his/her school.
 It is the responsibility of the student to contact his/her school to see if school credit is a possibility.